-Mini Bundt cakes flavored like café au lait (brewed coffee and steamed milk without foam) remind me of a morning spent in a cozy New Orleans coffee shop.
-They’re made with espresso powder, brewed coffee with chicory from Café du Monde, and my vanilla buttercream.
-The cakes themselves take under an hour to prepare.
+Mini Bundt cakes are fun because of their size, and these ones flavored like café au lait (brewed coffee and steamed milk without foam) remind me of a morning spent in a cozy New Orleans coffee shop.
+I make my mini Bundt cakes with espresso powder, brewed coffee with chicory from Café du Monde, and my vanilla buttercream.

 Bake these cakes for Mardi Gras mornings or Mardi Gras nights, crashed and exhausted from the crowds.
 Or, truly, make them any time you want to taste a piece of serenity and the warming flavors of coffee and milk.